asuh/front-end-windows/readme.md

     vagrant up

 My favorite box to use for new projects is called [Scotch Box](https://box.scotch.io/).
 It is fully-featured and contains everything I need built in to get started with many projects using PHP, JS or Ruby.
 For a WordPress environment, [Roots](https://roots.io/) has [Trellis](https://roots.io/trellis/) which includes everything you need for a powerful VM.

+## ZSH (optional)

+[Z Shell](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH), or ZSH, was written to extend Bash and make improvements to how Bash works.
+Install Zsh on WSL:

+    apt install zsh

+One of the most popular frameworks written around ZSH is called [Oh My Zsh!](http://ohmyz.sh/).

+Install Oh My Zsh! using WSL:

+    sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

+[Sign up and follow the videos recorded by Wes Bos](https://commandlinepoweruser.com/) to learn a ton more about ZSH and why it's so powerful.

 ## TODO
 - Allow apps downloaded from anywhere system preferences